SamiAibeche/laravel_demo/README.md

 ## Use the Laravel's encrypter

 Before using Laravel's encrypter, you must set a key option in your **config/app.php** configuration file.
-You should use the
+You should use the following command :

 ``` php artisan key:generate ```